IBeArjen/integration-prototype/sip/execution_frameworks/README.md

 Wraps Processing Components, Receive and SDP service interfaces for SDP Science Pipeline Workflows and the Execution Framework Implementation.

-*NOTE(BM): The description in the module decomposition view is concerning.*
+*NOTE(BM): The description in the module decomposition view needs review.*